Limech/packer-templates/README.md

 that contains a VirtualBox Virtual Machine (VM) of OVF format.
 There will also be a `centos-6-6-x64-virtualbox.box` file, which is the Vagrant base box equivalent.
+*Note version different than example for other versions.

 #### Supported versions

 These templates was tested using a packer 0.8.6.
 Only the following templates have been tested/updated.
-Within these templates, only the Virtualbox builder has been tested.
+Within most of these templates, only the Virtualbox builder has been tested.
 The VMWare builder has not been tested.

 * centos-6.4/template-centos.json
 * centos-6.4/template-rhel.json
 * centos-6.6/template-centos.json
 * centos-6.6/template-rhel.json
+* centos-7.0/template-centos.json
+* centos-7.1/template-centos.json
+* centos-7.1/template-centos-xenserver.json

+All other configurations (scientific / ubuntu and other versions of CentOS) have not been verified.

 ## Box Details